Understanding the latest Singapore income tax reliefs (2025)

 While Singapore has one of the lowest personal income tax rates in the world, income tax can still be a significant expense for middle and high-income earners.

-In this article, you will get to understand how to estimate your current tax relief through Inland Revenue Authority of Singapore (IRAS) submissions, so that you can make an informed decision around discretionary relief contributions, such as SRS contributions and CPF top-ups.
+In this article, you will find out how much income tax relief you are entitled to through Inland Revenue Authority of Singapore (IRAS) submissions, so that you can make an informed decision around discretionary tax relief contributions to further reduce your income tax, such as SRS contributions and CPF top-ups.

 Source: IRAS